 Low-code and no-code platforms enable non-technical users to create custom applications using visual interfaces and drag-and-drop components.
 These platforms aim to simplify and accelerate the app development process, allowing more collaboration and innovation across the organization.

 By 2024, 80 percent of non-IT professionals will develop apps, with over 65 percent using low-code/no-code tools.
 This frees overburdened IT teams from manual, repetitive tasks to focus on more complex and critical projects.

 Develop faster, smarter, and better apps with Kissflow

-Build faster and better apps to help you digitize operations and deliver process improvements and efficiencies while enabling cross-functional collaboration.
+Build faster and better apps with Kissflow to digitize operations and deliver process improvements while enabling cross-functional collaboration.